Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 frame types, used by a device to join a network:

 * JoinRequest:
-  This message is used by a device to join a network.
+  This frame is used by a device to join a network.
 It contains the device's unique identifier DevEUI and a random nonce that will be used for session key derivation.
 * JoinAccept:
-  To on-board a device, the Network Gateway responds to the JoinRequest issued by a device with a JoinAccept message.
-That message is encrypted with the device's AppKey and contains (amongst other fields) the major network's settings and a random nonce used to derive the session keys.
+  To on-board a device, the Network Gateway responds to the JoinRequest issued by a device with a JoinAccept frame.
+That frame is encrypted with the device's AppKey and contains (amongst other fields) the major network's settings and a random nonce used to derive the session keys.